solutionsanz/acorn/README.md

 Deploy Acorn application in Kubernetes
 ------

-   - Go to where you have installed and configured kubectl.
+   - Go to where you have installed and configured **kubectl**.

-        Note: See the following blog if you need assistance to provision Kubernetes [read this blog](https://redthunder.blog/2018/04/18/teaching-how-to-quickly-provision-a-dev-kubernetes-environment-locally-or-in-oracle-cloud/).
+        Note: [Read this blog](https://redthunder.blog/2018/04/18/teaching-how-to-quickly-provision-a-dev-kubernetes-environment-locally-or-in-oracle-cloud/) if you need assistance to provision Kubernetes.

    - Download or Git clone this Github repo: